-Directs the Board to review recommendations from the committee and hold a hearing within 45 days of receipt (unless it finds good cause to postpone).
+Directs the Board to review recommendations from the committee and hold a hearing within 45 days of receipt, unless it finds good cause to postpone.
 Permits the Board to require psychological evaluation or risk assessment of an applicant.
 Directs the Board to accept the recommendation of the committee, unless if by clear and convincing evidence, the Board finds the applicant poses a danger to the safety of another person or the public and the danger outweighs any compassionate reasons for the release.
+If applicant is successful, requires the Department of Corrections (DOC) to complete a release plan for Board review.
 Creates process for sentencing court to authorize early medical release, when applicable.
-Directs the district attorney of the county in which the sentencing court is located to make reasonable efforts to notify the victims, if any, of the motion and hearing.
+States that if a psychological evaluation or risk assessment is requested by a party and granted by the court, the requesting party is responsible for the expense.
+Directs the district attorney of the county in which the sentencing court is located to make reasonable efforts to notify the victims, if any, of the motion and hearing, and provides victim with right to be heard during the hearing.
+Allows court to order release without hearing if all parties and the victim(s) agree.